-A recent survey from the Pew Research Center revealed that 77% of Americans own a smartphone.
+A recent survey from the Pew Research Center revealed that 97% of Americans own a smartphone.
 With that said, the trend of app-based health assistance is no doubt set to continue.

-Online technology has come along way and opened up how people can improve their health.
+Online technology has come a long way and opened up how people can improve their health.
 There is so much information available now it is difficult to know where to start.
 In my opinion, apps for fibromyalgia can be a fantastic one-stop-shop with all the information in one place and have the facility to track and monitor your symptoms.

-What Do These Apps for Fibromyalgia Have to Offer?
+What Do Apps for Fibromyalgia Offer?

 Many apps have sections that allow you to track and monitor your fibromyalgia symptoms, helping you develop strategies to reduce these.